watashiaashishgurung/fullstack-capstone-project/README.md

 - **Containerization & Deployment**: Docker, Kubernetes, IBM Cloud
 - **DevOps Practices**: GitHub Actions, CI/CD

-## User Stories
-### As a User
-1. **As a donor**, I want to list household items I no longer need so that others can find and take them for free.
-2. **As a recipient**, I want to search for available items based on my needs and location so that I can find items that match my preferences.
-3. **As a user**, I want to create an account and log in securely so that my profile, listings, and interactions are saved.
-4. **As a user**, I want to edit my profile information so that I can update my contact details and preferences.
-5. **As a user**, I want to communicate with item donors via a secure messaging system so that I can arrange pickups.
-6. **As a user**, I want to view detailed descriptions and images of items before requesting them so that I can make informed decisions.
-7. **As a user**, I want to leave reviews and feedback on donors and recipients so that I can help maintain a trustworthy community.
-8. **As a user**, I want to be notified about new listings that match my preferences so that I don't miss out on items I need.

-### As an Admin
-1. **As an admin**, I want to monitor user activities and flagged items so that I can maintain a safe and respectful community.
-2. **As an admin**, I want to approve or remove listings that violate community guidelines so that I can ensure quality control.
-3. **As an admin**, I want to manage user accounts and ban rule-breaking users so that I can enforce platform policies.

 ## Project Modules
 ### Module 1 - Project Setup
 - Clone the repository and set up the project structure.